How to Become Less Codependent in Your Relationship

 It’s important to learn how to take care of yourself before you can help others do the same.
 This means making sure that your basic needs are met and that your feelings are validated by someone else not just in your head but also out loud.

-2. Set boundaries: Establish clear boundaries to define your own needs, desires, and limits within the relationship.
-Communicate these boundaries assertively and respectfully, and be prepared to enforce them consistently.
 Setting boundaries for yourself helps you become less of a people pleaser.
 Saying yes and no to things that you do or don't want to do.
 If you say no, stick to it!
 It's important not to become too dependent upon others for happiness or validation.
+Start small and say ‘no’ to something that is easier (out for dinner)

 3. Develop independence: Cultivate a sense of independence and autonomy by pursuing your own interests, goals, and passions outside of the relationship.
 Rediscover activities that bring you joy and fulfillment independent of your partner.
 This can be a hobby, spending time with family or friends, embarking on a new certification - really anything you want it to be.